abanprime/abanprime/index.md

     ```
 *   **Error Responses:**
     *   `400 Bad Request`: If `amount` is 0, or if required fields are missing, or if IBAN is invalid.
-    *   `401 Unauthorized`: If the user is not authenticated or 2FA is required but `otpCode` is missing/invalid.
+    *   `401 Unauthorized`: If the user is not authenticated.

 ### 3. Preview Bank Withdraw Request